ckeditor/ckeditor5/docs/builds/guides/integration/toolbar-setup.md

 #### Extended format demo

-The "regular" toolbar look.
+The "regular" toolbar look with `shouldNotGroupWhenFull` set to `false`.
 If there are excess toolbar items for the display width, the toolbar gets grouped and some of the items are accessible via clickable "Show more buttons" button.
-The separators set in the config help organize the toolbar.
+The separators `'|'` set in the config help organize the toolbar.

 {@snippet builds/guides/integration/toolbar-grouping}